open-socialism/open-socialism-site/introduction.md

 ##### Freedom

 Everyone is free in DC to do whatever they want.
-However, those not already a member of the ruling class need to feed, clothe and houses themselves so whilst they are free, they must work for the ruling class.
+However, those not already a member of the ruling class need to feed, clothe and houses themselves so whilst they are 'free', they must work for the ruling class.
 In doing so they generate much more wealth for the ruling class than they themselves receive.
-They are free to choose which particular member of the ruling class they will generate wealth for and to certain degree what kind of work that will entail.
+They are free to choose which particular member of the ruling class they will generate wealth for and to a certain degree what kind of work that will entail.
 You are not free when going down this path to directly benefit proportionally to the wealth you produce.

 The other option available is to attempt to become one of the ruling or middle class by starting a business.
 Firstly it is worth noting that it is much rarer for the working class to do this.
 They lack the education of the ruling and middle class to be able to see the system that they live in and find a niche for a business to exploit.
 They also lack the wealth to go down an initially highly unprofitable path.
 'Anyone can start a business and become rich' boils down to 'Those that are already relatively rich can gamble to become more rich'.